GabrielCalhabeu/NoitaLike_Particle_Simulator/README.md

 Particle "simulator" inspired by the game Noita where different types of particles have different behavior.

+The current implementation uses the SDL library for graphics and C++.
+Possible further work may include switching from SDL to OpenGL.

-Sand will fall and pile up
+Press S for Sand will fall and pile up

-Water will fall and try to fill the area it is in until it is level.
+W - Water will fall and try to fill the area it is in until it is level.

-Dirt will stay in the same place and act as a solid particle.
+D - Dirt will stay in the same place and act as a solid particle.

+And left mouse button to place the particle down at the position of the pointer.
+Space will clean everything and restart from a blank.

 Currently, some optimizations may be in order, such as quadtree search for active particles to compute, and parallel chunk computation.